Warning: The content on this page discusses floods, storms, fires and other emergencies.

 Stories from those with lived experience

-Listening to and understanding the experiences of communities and individuals following an emergency and throughout recovery provides valuable insights that help us learn, improve and plan for future events.
+Listening to and understanding the experiences of communities and individuals before, during and after emergencies provides valuable insights that help us learn, improve and plan for future events.

-This section showcases stories of resilient recovery.
+This section showcases stories of resilient recovery and the importance of working with communities to build collective strength.
 It includes community members who have faced disasters and those who support the recovery process.

-By learning from these experiences, we can strengthen our support for community-led recovery.
+By learning from these experiences, we can strengthen our support and plan for community-led recovery.

 Echuca's youngest building their own recovery